 What Is Fencing?

 Fencing is a sport that combines the physical and mental strengths of each participant.
-Not only do strength, speed, and coordination matter in a fencing bout, but so do the planning and quick-thinking of the fencer.
+Strength, speed, and coordination all matter in a fencing bout, but scoring a touch also requires precision, planning, and a keen sense of timing and distance.

 There are three different weapons, each with their own rules and unique style.

-In epee, points are scored with the tip of the blade.
-The entire body is target area.
-Whoever touches first scores, and if fencers score simultaneously they both receive a point.
-Epee fencers are famous for their patience and thoughtful attacks.
+In epee, points are scored with the tip of the blade, and the entire body is target area.
+Whoever hits their opponent first scores, and if fencers hit simultaneously they both receive a point.
+Epee requires the most patience of the three weapons due to the amount of preparation required to score a point, and sometimes up to a minute of fencing can go by before one explosive action seals a point.

 In foil, touches are scored with the tip of the blade.
-The target area is only the torso, marked by a silver electric vest (called a lame) that registers when a touch is scored.
-Foil observes a set of rules called “right of way,” which determine who is awarded a point when both fencers touch.
-Foil is considered both the most elegant weapon and the middle ground between the other two.
+The target area is the torso, marked by a silver vest (called a lamé) that registers when a touch is scored.
+Foil observes a set of rules called “right of way,” which determine who is awarded a point should the fencers hit at the same time.
+Foil typically strikes a middle ground in speed of play and requires great precision to hit target area.